Rohitrajak1807/cloud_computing_lab/question_5/question_5.md

 ![Heroku Dashboard](./steps/heroku.png)

 ## Brief of the application
 The deployed application logs in a user using Google's OAuth servers and displays basic account information.
 Currently the application is yet to be verified.
+It can be accessed via this link: https://g-oauth-demo.herokuapp.com/
 ![Homepage](./steps/before.png)
 ![Signin screen](./steps/during.png)
 ![Final Page](./steps/after.png)